Battle of the Heligoland Bight (1939): British assessment

 The tactical assessment of both sides was radically different.
 Bomber Command believed the attack was a failure as a result of poor formation flying and leadership.
 It was also maintained that better beam defensive armament and self-sealing fuel tanks were needed.
-These tactical considerations might, they believed, still salvage the day-bomber concept.
+These tactical considerations might, it believed, still salvage the day-bomber concept.
 On 22 December, an unsigned 3 Group report stated:

 There is every reason to believe that a very close formation of six Wellington aircraft will emerge from a long and heavy attack by enemy fighters with very few if any casualties to its own aircraft.
 A loose formation is however liable to suffer very heavy casualties under the same conditions.

 On 19 December 1939, Air Vice-Marshal Jackie Baldwin reported that Guthrie and Hue-Williams were to blame for racing ahead of their formations and breaking up the defensive formation.
 Baldwin sent his report to the Bomber Command Commander-in-Chief, Edgar Ludlow-Hewitt, who replied on 23 December and joined Baldwin in condemning the leaders of 9 and 37 Squadrons for abandoning their flight.
 Hewitt called this action an "unforgivable crime", although Harris later stated that this was unfair, as Guthrie and Hue-Williams were untrained and had never faced the enemy before.
 Harris also blamed 3 Group Headquarters, stating that there had been no planning or liaison between the squadrons.
 Harris also noted the Group Operations Staff had not provided any formation lessons.